 We manage the personal information we collect by:

 (a) providing team members with training on privacy issues;

 (b) implementing procedures such as providing privacy statements when dealing with a client’s personal information;

 (d) implementing security measures to keep the personal information we collect safe, including using unique usernames and passwords on systems that can access personal information and security cards to access on-site information; and

-(e) appointing a designated privacy officer to monitor privacy compliance and be a contact for any privacy complaints and access or correction requests.
+(e) appointing a designated privacy officer (Chief Financial Officer) to monitor privacy compliance and be a contact for any privacy complaints and access or correction requests.

 We must comply with our professional obligations (including confidentiality obligations) in dealing with an individual’s personal information at all times.